MarkvHeusden/WiFan/README.md

 <br>

 ## 🔌 Step 2: Connecting a power cable
 A relay is a low-power electrical switch which toggles on and off a high-power (Max 250V) circuit.
 For this reason, we need to connect the relay to the power cable of the object we want to switch.
 In this case it's a fan.
-Because I didn't want to ruin my fans power cable, and I might want to switch different higher voltage objects in the future, I decided to use an old extension cord.
+Because I didn't want to ruin my fans power cable, and I might want to use different higher voltage objects in the future, I decided to use an old extension cord.
 If you're like me and you don't have experience cutting and stripping wires, I recommend using an extension cord with a switch.
 With this extension cord, u can just remove the switch to reveal the wires.

 <img src="img/IMG_4131.jpeg" alt="power cable" width="500"/>